Conference Speakers

 Dorothy Ehrlich

-Moderator -- Plenary 2: Disparities in the Death Penalty
+Moderator -- Plenary 2: Disparities in

 Dorothy Ehrlich was named the fourth executive director of the American Civil Liberties Union of Northern California (ACLU-NC) in 1978, the first woman to occupy the post.
 As executive director, Ehrlich heads the organization of 26,000 members in northern California, the largest ACLU affiliate in the nation, and directs the work of 30 staff members, including seven ACLU-NC staff attorneys and two lobbyists in a legislative office in Sacramento.
 An accomplished spokesperson and writer, Ehrlich has directed the 65-year-old affiliate during a period of extraordinary growth.
 She has led civil liberties campaigns around reproductive rights, opposition to the death penalty, censorship, and civil rights.
 She also helped establish the ACLU's Lesbian and Gay Rights Project.
 Dorothy also serves as a member of the California Coalition for Reproductive Rights, and the Bay Area Civil Rights Coalition.
 Ehrlich was a founder of Death Penalty Focus, a statewide organization dedicated to changing public opinion on the death penalty, and currently serves on its advisory committee.
 She was the recipient of a Gerbode Fellowship for professional development in 1992.